billbitt/riot-bot/README.md

 prioritize suggestions based on smarter criteria:
   - whether you have one or lost
   - whether you have played a lane together (i.e. one was sup)
+  - add some weighting based on how recent you played with them
   - ideally, something about your actual play styles